 Documents, Spreadsheets, And Presentations

-If you collaborate on documents such as articles, spreadsheets or presentation slides then this is the suite of tools for you.
+If you collaborate online using documents such as articles, spreadsheets or presentation slides then this is the suite of online tools for you.

 It is all stored in the cloud so your desktop isn’t bogged down with tons of files, and you can allow others to view these files to give feedback, or even allow them to have the ability to actually edit these files.